OlgaBochkaryova/website/content/cookbook.md

 **🔧 Tool** [TreeCmp](https://bioweb.supagro.inra.fr/macse/) [paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13358) - a package of applications for comparing phylogenetic tree sets.
 Visual TreeCmp includes a graphical web interface allowing the visualization of compared trees and command line application extended by comparison methods recently proposed in the literature.

-**🔧 Web Tool** [iTOL](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13358) - is an online tool for the display, annotation and management of phylogenetic trees.
+**🔧 WebTool** [iTOL](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13358) - is an online tool for the display, annotation and management of phylogenetic trees.
 Allows to explore your trees directly in the browser and annotate them with various types of data.

 ## selection